Being HIV positive isn’t the end of the road.

 Being HIV positive is no big deal

-When asked how he did feel when he didn’t know what has been happening those days on, Philip just slyly quipped to say, “Nothing so big deal.
+When asked how he did feel when he didn’t know what has been happening those days, Philip just slyly quipped to say, “Nothing so big deal.
 I just rather took a nap, then continued reading my law books and some notes after even if I felt so tired.”

 He didn’t even mind his health, his condition, or his status being active in multiple sex partners—the “gluttony of same-sex physical contact”—from the words of Philip.